On the zeros of Weng zeta functions for Chevalley groups: Introduction

 Note that we assumed that $G$ is split.
 Standing on the above formula for the period of $E(\lambda,g)$, Weng introduced the ``period'' $\omega_{\Q, B}^{(G,T)}:{\frak a}_{0}^\ast \otimes \C \simeq {\C}^r \to {\C}$ by

-In this definition, we ignored the volume $v$, and took $\tau=0$ in the right hand side of the above formula of periods of Eisenstein series.
-We do not know $\tau=0$ is regular or not in general.
+In this definition, we ignored the volume $v$ and took $\tau=0$ in the right hand side of \eqref{0427_1}.
+We do not know $\tau=0$ is sufficiently regular or not in general.
 Therefore we should note that $\omega_{\Q, B}^{(G,T)}$ may not be a period of Eisenstein series in a rigorous meaning.
 However, we will find that $\omega_{\Q, B}^{(G,T)}$ itself is an interesting object apart from its origin.
 For instance, a priori, there is no obvious reason for the restriction $\tau=0$.
-But we find that $\tau=0$ is a special point for the distribution of zeros of Weng zeta functions after a study of $\tau$-version $\omega_{\Q, B}^{(G,T)}(\lambda;\tau)$ (see {\bf A.4} of \cite{We3} for details).
+However it is known that the point $\tau=0$ has a quite special meaning for the distribution of zeros of Weng zeta functions by studying $\tau$-version $\omega_{\Q, B}^{(SL(3),T)}(\lambda;\tau)$.
+More precisely, a Weng zeta function corresponding to $\omega_{\Q, B}^{(SL(3),T)}(\lambda;\tau)$ also satisfies a functional equation for a well-chosen $\tau$ including $\tau=0$, but it may not satisfy the Riemann hypothesis unless $\tau=0$ (see {\bf A.4} of \cite{We3} for details).
+Probably, the most intrinsic reason for $\tau=0$ is the notion of stability which makes a connection between $\omega_{\Q, B}^{(G,T)}(\lambda)$ and the theory of semi-stable principal $G$-lattices.
+One of the consequences of such connection is formulated as the parabolic reduction conjecture (\cite[Conjecture 10 and 11]{We7} or \cite[section 3]{We6}) which consists of two basic relations between total volumes of fundamental domains of reductive algebraic groups and semi-stable volumes corresponding to parabolic subgroups.
+It is a natural and deep conjecture for structures of algebraic groups and is proved for $G=SL(n)$ by Siegel, Kontsevich--Soibelman and Weng~\cite[Section 2.1]{We6}.
+In particular, \eqref{0427_1} is justified for $\tau=0$ by the parabolic reduction conjecture if $G=SL(n)$ (\cite[Section 2.1]{We7}).

+The second part of the parabolic reduction conjecture claims that the semi-stable volume can be written as ``an alternating sum'' of total volumes associated with simple Levi factors of parabolic subgroups, and it brings about the volume hypothesis \eqref{VF} in Section \ref{section_06} which is a keystone of the main result Theorem \ref{thm101} below.
+The first part of the parabolic reduction conjecture is a formula of total volume by semi-stable volumes and it is a generalization of classical results of Siegel and Langlands.

-From the point of view for the theory of periods of automorphic functions, it is natural to consider more general ``period'' by replacing $\hat{\zeta}$ by (completed) $L$-functions attached to Dirichlet characters or automorphic representations.
+>From the point of view for the theory of periods of automorphic functions, it is natural to consider more general ``period'' by replacing $\hat{\zeta}$ by (completed) $L$-functions attached to Dirichlet characters or automorphic representations.
 However we restrict our interest only on the above $\omega_{\Q, B}^{(G,T)}$ for the simplicity of arguments.